 You are an individual who is registered for the GST/HST.
 You paid a total of \$300,000 plus \$15,000 GST to purchase land, construction materials, and services to construct a building in Alberta.
 The property is capital property used exclusively in your daycare business to provide exempt daycare services.

 You were not entitled to claim any rebates or ITCs for the tax paid on the land or on any of your construction costs.

 You later begin to use the property 60% in your construction business as an office/showroom (commercial activity).
-As a result of the change in use, you are considered to have purchased the property at that time and, because the purchase is taxable in this case, you are also considered to have paid GST equal to the basic tax content of the property.
+As a result of the change in use, you are considered to have purchased the property at that time and, because the purchase is taxable in this case, you are also considered to have paid GST.